tunjid/Tiler/docs/usecases/basic-example.md

               query = 0,
               comparator = comparator
             ),
-            // Limit to only 3 pages of data in UI at any one time limiter = Tile.Limiter(
+            // Limit to only 3 pages of data in UI at any one time, so 90 items limiter = Tile.Limiter(
               maxQueries = 3,
               itemSizeHint = null,